lirezap/JavaFolksAtJibit/README.md

 - How does exception handling work in Java?

-- What are hashcode and equals?
+- What are hashCode and equals methods?

 - What is a thread of execution?